daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 The benchmark was run by Intel DAOS staff who have extensive experience in running and assessing the benchmark.
 The benchmark was run a few times with various tuning changes applied to find the optimal performance.
 The results for each stage fall below the theoretical peaks for any of the hardware components.
-The storage system was *not* shutdown and then restarted to confirm that data was durable, however, DAOS is used in our test system and we have confirmed DAOS is able to stora data durably between storage restarts.
+The storage system was *not* shutdown and then restarted to confirm that data was durable, however, DAOS is used in our test system and we have confirmed DAOS is able to store data durably between storage restarts.

 ## REPRODUCIBILITY